aamrlyman/Hvalla_Bot/README.md

   - Forn Gevir

 <hr>
-Then this app then randomly generates an adventure outcome that includes success or failure, items gained, and injuries incurred.
+Then this app randomly generates an adventure outcome that includes success or failure, items gained, and injuries incurred.

 For example: